imaikosuke/obsidian-moon-phase/README.md

 - Check if [someone already developed a plugin for what you want](https://obsidian.md/plugins)!
 There might be an existing plugin similar enough that you can partner up with.
 - Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
 - Clone your repo to a local development folder.
 For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
-- Install NodeJS, then run `npm i` in the command line under your repo folder.
+- Install NodeJS and pnpm (`npm install -g pnpm`), then run `pnpm install` in the command line under your repo folder.
-- Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
+- Run `pnpm run dev` to compile your plugin from `main.ts` to `main.js`.
 - Make changes to `main.ts` (or create new `.ts` files).
 Those changes should be automatically compiled into `main.js`.
 - Reload Obsidian to load the new version of your plugin.
 - Enable plugin in settings window.
-- For updates to the Obsidian API run `npm update` in the command line under your repo folder.
+- For updates to the Obsidian API run `pnpm update` in the command line under your repo folder.

 ## Releasing new releases